crs196/attendance/README.md

 - A bug that caused the text reading `Current Time`, `Curfew`, and `Time until curfew` to overlap previous versions of themselves was fixed.
 - In addition to the time a staff member signs in being written to the attendance `*.xlsx` file, the cell is now colored according to when the staff member signed in.
 This is to make seeing overall trends more easily visible at a glance.
   - A green background means that the staff member signed in on time (or was on shmira or a day off), a yellow background means that the staff members signed in after curfew, and a red background means that the staff member did not sign in at all.

----

-## Known Bugs

-### *Blank Staff Member (potentially removed)*

-If the first "staff" row in an input spreadsheet (e.g. row 4 in the sample) is a blank row, sometimes a blank space will appear first when clicking on the `View Unaccounted-for Staff Members` button.
-This is treated as if the spreadsheet listed a staff member with no name and no bunk, and allows the user to sign this staff member in as normal.

-I have no idea how to reliably reproduce this bug, but I suspect it's due to my misunderstanding of the Apache POI library causing a formatting issue in the Excel spreadsheet.
-If you can find a way to reliably reproduce this bug, I would love to know how.

-I haven't noticed this bug occurring since before version 1.1 released, so it's possible I may have fixed it without even noticing.